-This script is a Python script which is intended to be called from a crontab entry one per hour.
+The /p4/common/bin/update_limits.py script is a Python script which is intended to be called from a crontab entry one per hour.
+It must be wrapped with the p4master_run script.

 It ensures that all current users are added to the limits group.
 This makes it easy for an administrator to configure global limits on values such as MaxScanRows, MaxSearchResults etc. This can reduce load on a heavily loaded instance.